MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 * Smart defaults for hosting in Azure using infrastructure-as-code and Bicep.
 * Create unique configurations like dev, test, and prod using the environment features.

+> [!NOTE]
-Before you get started, we strongly recommend that you visit [Teams Toolkit v5 Guide](https://aka.ms/teamsfx-v5.0-guide) to learn key features, such as life cycles and actions.
+> Before you get started, we strongly recommend that you visit [Teams Toolkit v5 Guide](https://aka.ms/teamsfx-v5.0-guide) to learn key features, such as life cycles and actions.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/teams-toolkit-user-journey2.png" alt-text="Illustration shows the User Journey of the Teams Toolkit." lightbox="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/teams-toolkit-user-journey2.png":::